 The PNW coast is also known for having low-sloping beaches.
 For example, upper shoreface slope from the central Oregon coast to the central Washington coast ranges between 0.005 to 0.02 (Di Leonardo and Ruggiero, 2015).
 There have been several studies on runup in this region.
-For example, Ruggiero et al. (2004) analyzed 1.5-hour water level time-series along several cross-shore transects on at Agate Beach (located on central Oregon coast).
+For example, Ruggiero et al. (2004) analyzed 1.5-hour water level time-series along several cross-shore transects at Agate Beach (located on central Oregon coast).
 During this period the offshore wave height and wave period were 2.3 m and 13 s respectively.
 Runup was found to vary alongshore by a factor of 2 and was found to be proportional to foreshore beach slope.
 In addition, approximately 96% of the runup energy was contained in low frequencies (less than 0.05 Hz).
-Fiedler et al. (2015) analyzed runup on a single transect over a 44-day period, also on at Agate Beach.
+Fiedler et al. (2015) analyzed runup on a single transect over a 44-day period, also at Agate Beach.
 During this time the wave height ranged from 0.5 m to 7 m.
 The top 2% of runup were found to be approximately linearly proportional to the square root of wave height and wave length.
-In addition, the amplification of low frequency motion runup associated with infragravity wave frequencies was found to decrease dramatically during storms.
-Holman and Bowen (1984) analyzed wave runup on at several locations along the mid-Oregon coast and found that 99.9% of runup variance are attributed to periods of greater than 50 s.
+In addition, the amplification of runup associated with infragravity wave frequencies was found to decrease dramatically during storms.
+Holman and Bowen (1984) analyzed wave runup at several locations along the mid-Oregon coast and found that 99.9% of runup variance are attributed to periods of greater than 20 s, and that 83% of runup variance are attributed to periods of greater than 50 s.